-Australian sheep are still being abused and sold illegally on the streets of Jordan, more than eight months after live export regulation breaches were first identified and reported to the government by Animals Australia.
+Australian sheep were still being abused and sold illegally on the streets of Jordan after live export regulation breaches were first identified and reported to the government by Animals Australia.

-Our investigators recently returned from Jordan where they once again documented the illegal sale and cruel slaughter of hundreds of Australian sheep from roadside stalls and livestock markets – all in breach of live export regulations.
+In 2014, our investigators returned from Jordan where they once again documented the illegal sale and cruel slaughter of hundreds of Australian sheep from roadside stalls and livestock markets – all in breach of live export regulations.

-The export company implicated yet again is Jordanian-owned Livestock Shipping Services (LSS).
-Inconceivably, despite being presented with this additional evidence of ongoing cruelty in Jordan, the Department of Agriculture has issued LSS with another export permit to send further Australian sheep into this market.
+The export company implicated yet again was Jordanian-owned Livestock Shipping Services (LSS).
+Inconceivably, despite being presented with this additional evidence of ongoing cruelty in Jordan, the Department of Agriculture issued LSS with another export permit to send further Australian sheep into this market.

 TAKE ACTION today through the form below!
 Urge your MP to ask the Minister for Agriculture: why does this live exporter still have a licence?